bobshort4bobby4/PP4-Civ1/README.md

   ### WAVE Web Accessibility Evaluation Tool
   The WAVE tool was used to test all, bar one of the apps pages.
 The 'myaccount' page caused a server error when it's url was submitted to the WAVE website, I do not know the reason for this error but could not replicate it on any other platform.
-I subquently installed the WAVE Chrome extentsion and was able to use the WAVE checker via the extentsion, result included below.
+I subquently installed the WAVE Chrome extension and was able to use the WAVE checker via the extension, result included below.
   As before a summary of results is shown as well as links to the individual results.

   ![summary of wave accessability tool results](https://github.com/bobshort4bobby4/PP4-Civ1/blob/main/media/wave-results/wave-all-pp4.png)